runlyio/azure-versioned-storage/README.md

 ### Inputs

-* `storageSasUrl`: The Blob Service [Shared Access Signature (SAS)](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature) URL.
+* `connectionString`: The storage account connection string.
 * `version`: The version of the assets to upload.
 * `container`: The blob container to upload assets into.
 * `sourceDir`: The source directory of assets to upload.